Frequently Asked Questions

 Freephone Numbers (800 XXX XXX and 900 XXX XXX)

-These numbers are free for the caller to dial, with the called party bearing the cost.
+These numbers are free for the caller, with the called party bearing the cost.
 They are commonly used for customer service and support lines.
-As noted in the Citation, using freephone numbers for customer support is not only a best practice but also a legal requirement in Spain.
+Spanish consumer protection law and the Customer Service Law require freephone numbers for customer support in regulated sectors (utilities, transport, postal, telecoms, financial services) and companies with over 250 employees or €50M annual turnover.

 Non-Geographic Numbers (901/902 XXX XXX)